-A risk assessment completed at the time of application review determined this project is low-risk.
-As a result, backup documentation related to expenditures must be maintained and made available upon request.
+S0088 A risk assessment completed at the time of application review determined this project is LOW-

+RISK.
+As a result, backup documentation related to all grant-funded expenditures must be maintained and made available to OCJG upon request.
 Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc.